cloudera/logredactor/README.txt

 Log4j Appender that redacts log messages using redaction rules before delegating to other Appenders.

+All its configuration is in the log4j.properties file, because this file is hot-reloaded by most services, it means the redactor can be hot-reconfigured (i.e. adding additional redaction rules).

 INSTALL AND CONFIGURATION:

 Install the Log Redactor JAR file in the classpath.